 Yes, it’s a bad pun (de Nile, right?).
 But it’s effective.
 And it applies way too often in the EDS community I’m finding.
 I’ve never met a more rigid, black and white thinking group of people in my life – outside of my family!

 Yet the vast majority of us are quite book smart.
 So how can we be so blind to evidence right in front of us?
 I guess we’ll have to blame our sticky brains.
 (We’re also an anxious lot, though not always.)
 2016 update: I’m learning this is a common trait of ADHD – leaping to conclusions, and trouble with all or nothing B&W thinking.
-(Why dialectical behavior therapy may help so many of us.)
+(Why dialectical behavior therapy may help some of us.)